NDAEB · Canada

 The NDAEB is administered by the National Dental Assisting Examining Board of Canada.
 It is a single computer-based examination of 200 single-best-answer multiple-choice items, with the occasional case vignette and matching item, delivered in English and French on the same form.
 Passing the NDAEB is required for dental-assistant registration in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, New Brunswick, Prince Edward Island, Nova Scotia, and Newfoundland and Labrador.

 Candidates sit the exam in a four-hour block with no scheduled break; candidates with approved accommodations are granted up to six hours.
 Results are reported pass or fail — no numerical score, no domain breakdown sheet — which is one reason a topic-aware practice tool is so much more useful than another flat content review.
-The annual cohort runs roughly two thousand five hundred to three thousand candidates.
+The NDAEB does not publish annual cohort totals; community estimates have ranged from two thousand five hundred to three thousand candidates per year.

 02 — Pass rate, in practice